pepmartinez/keuss/docusaurus/docs/quickstart.md

 const MQ = require ('keuss/backends/bucket-mongo-safe');
 ```

-# Full producer and consumer loops
+## Full producer and consumer loops
-This is a more comvoluted example: a set of producers inserting messages, and another set of consumers consumig them, all in parallel.
-The queue stats (elements pushed, elements popped) are shown every second
+This is a more convoluted example: a set of producers inserting messages, and another set of consumers consumig them, all in parallel.
+The queue stats (elements pushed, elements popped) are shown every second.

-Try and change the uncommented `const MQ = require('keuss/backends/...');`  to see the performance differences between backends
+Try and change the uncommented `const MQ = require('keuss/backends/...');`  to see the performance differences between backends.

-Also, notice that, when, running with any mongodb-based backend, stats figures are cumulative across different executions: if you
-run it several times, you'll see the stats' figures also include data from previous executions
+Also, notice that, when, running with any mongodb-based backend, stats figures are cumulative across different executions: if you run it several times, you'll see the stats' figures also include data from previous executions.

 ```js
 const async = require ('async');